*This post is updated at the end.

 I used a couple of vintage buckets (from last year’s herb garden) for sweet potato vine and some little petunias just to add a little color.

-Update August 2015: We had one of the wettest Junes ever and after one exceptionally heavy rain my herb gardens overflowed a little.
+Update June 2016: We had one of the wettest summers ever in 2015 and after one exceptionally heavy rain my herb gardens overflowed a little.
 There was no place for all that water to go since the tubs didn’t have any drainage holes.
-I decided to go ahead a drill one hole in each corner of each tub.
+I decided to go ahead a drill one big hole in each corner of each tub.
 That was ample drainage and they never overflowed again.
 In a normal year I think the packing pillows would have worked perfectly.
-Live and learn. ~Ann
+I know drilling holes in a vintage container totally deflates the value.
+I have no plans to sell mine and the reason I purchased them was for container gardening…so the holes didn’t bother me.
+If you can’t bring yourself to drill holes in your containers (and I totally understand) just be prepared for some overflow!

 Click the images below for more back yard inspiration!